-Supportive Measures means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or Report or where no Formal Complaint or Report has been filed.
-Such measures are designed to restore or preserve equal access to the Component's Education Program or Activity without unreasonably burdening the other Party, including measures designed to protect the safety of all Parties or the Component's educational environment, or deter Sexual Harassment.
+- Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint or Report or where no Formal Complaint or Report has been filed.
+Such measures are designed to restore or preserve equal access to the Component's Education Program or Activity without unreasonably burdening the other Party. - Immediate and appropriate corrective action, including measures designed to protect the safety of all Parties or the Component's educational environment, or deter Sexual Harassment.
 See Section 3 of this Policy.